4 easy pitfalls to avoid when using social data for PR

 For example, one tweet could say: ‘Neymar’s theatrics on the pitch are something else.
 Ridiculous’ and another could say, ‘Neymar’s skill at finding the net is something else.
 Ridiculous’.
 The first example is negative, criticising the footballer for his behaviour, whereas the second tweet praises him for his skill.
 Both use the word ridiculous, but the context changes it from an insult to a compliment.

 Judging sentiment just on word-use isn’t a straight forward automated process.
 But there’s an alternative.
 Rather than relying on words for sentiment, when using social data reports we can instead analyse the use of emojis.
 We use emojis to help communicate the tone of our online statements, and to signal whether something’s said sarcastically or not.
-Emojis provide a much more accurate feel for how the nation feel about something … see our previous blog posts on the nation’s sentiment towards the different Love Islanders).
+Emojis provide a much more accurate feel for how the nation feels about something.

 Another thing to watch out for when researching a ‘Most hashtagged XXX’ story is the location of the post.
 For example, your client sells beach holidays and you want to investigate what the most popular beach activities according to Instagram are.
 Looking at the volume of mentions for things like #volleyball #kayaking or even #sunbathing won’t provide accurate figures for beach holiday activities, as these things can take place in plenty of other locations besides the beach.
 You would need to ensure your data only looks at posts which include a mention of the activity within a beach holiday context; it might take longer to set up the report, but the data will be more accurate.